keyonvafa/inductive-bias-probes/README.md

 # Inductive Bias Probes

-Source code for the paper ["Whas Has a Foundation Model Found?
+Source code for the paper ["What Has a Foundation Model Found?
 Using Inductive Bias to Probe for World Models"](https://arxiv.org/abs/2507.06952) by Keyon Vafa, Peter G Chang, Ashesh Rambachan, and Sendhil Mullainathan.

 If you find this repository useful for your research, please consider citing our work: